sean-stanley/casualrp-hugo-site/content/episodes/blood-chalice-11-delusionary-decampments.md

 title = "Blood Chalice #11 | Delusionary Decampments"

 +++
-The coterie find themselves running into numerous old friends and enemies as they regroup at a police station.
+The coterie run into numerous old friends and enemies as they regroup at a police station.